stelzinga/MF/MGT_80.Tools.md

 % ovs (19700101:99991231) {CEO} |VNT| [Perform Oversight.
 This is the performance of Routines in relation to data from Operations with a focus on Risk Management & Production Performance.
 There are four different categories of Routines: Checks, Reviews, Attendance in meetings and Audits.
 This Goal includes the definition of KPIs and  KRIs to measure against.
 It also includes Routines to investigate incidents and  problems when they occur -mostly unexpected- in order to define mitigants.
 Lastly, this includes assisting Suppliers like internal Auditors to perform reviews/audits of Activities and similarly it includes assisting external parties from the Environment like Regulators or Government in their reviews and audits.]

 % prd (19700101:99991231) {CEO} |VNT| [Perform Production.
 Perform Routines that directly contribute to the delivery of Run Services.
 Depending on the Activity, this Goal has different Routines.
 Some can relate directly to the generation of Revenue, whereas other Activities perform Routines to support the generation or Revenue.
-This Goal can include Routines delegated by Management that relate to the maintenance of Environment, Servixes, Staff, Suppliers and Assets, and that are each not part of a dedicated Activity e.g. HR, Procurement.]
+This Goal can include Routines delegated by Management that relate to the maintenance of Environment, Services, Staff, Suppliers and Assets, and that are each not part of a dedicated Activity e.g. HR, Procurement.]

 NB: The Management Function Controlling is generally reviewing performance of the Venture Activities represented through Goal = Perform Production as well as the review of risk mitigation through Goal = Perform Oversight.
-Ultimately, Management is accountable for the proper performance of those Goals even if it delgates the performance of those Goals to various Activities.
+Ultimately, Management is accountable for the proper performance of those Goals even if it delegates the performance of those Goals to various Activities.
 Management obtains assurance that those Goals are achieved through Controlling.
 See also [## Delegating Definition] under [# ORGANISING].

 Above Run Goals are generic and apply to all Ventures.